Francescde/provesdeNivell/Task2/StringIsPermutation/README.md

 ## Solution2:

-Another solution should be to build another structure as could be a hash list to know the letters and for each letter it's ocurrencies in the text and then asserting if are the same.
+Another solution could be to count the repetitions of each of the letters within each of the two strings.
+At the end, we would contrast if the occurrencies of each letter are the same within the two strings.

-This solution is build in the module StringArePermutation using the function compare2
+This solution is built in the module StringArePermutation using the function compare2

     export function compare2(text1: string, text2: string):boolean {
         const n1 = text1.length;